Last Updated: May 12, 2026

 👉 Example: Sending a morning message to your partner: “Salut toi, tu as bien dormi ?”
 (Hi you, did you sleep well?).

-- Perfect for morning conversations at home.
+- Perfect for natural morning conversations at home.

-- Shows empathy and genuine interest.
+- Shows empathy and genuine interest in the other person.

-- Common in both France and Canada.
+- Commonly used in both France and Canada.

 - Used when parting ways in the morning.